Borobudur

 Borobudur has nine concentric terraces.
 The six bottom ones are square, the three top ones are round.

 The square terraces are trimmed with over 1000 Buddhist relief panels.
-They depict Buddhism scenes and are the greatest treasure of Borobudur.
+They depict Buddhism scenes and are the site's greatest treasure.
+I spent a long time admiring them.

 Bell-shaped stupas